Table of Contents

 Medicinal use of Indian heliotrope/Scorpion Tail

-Indian Heliotrope has therapeutic properties due to presence of chemical components viz.
+Indian Heliotrope has therapeutic properties due to the presence of chemical components viz.
 Pyrrolizidine Alkaloids, Tannins and Saponins.
 Alkaloid component (indicine principal base, echinatine, supinine, heleurine, heliotrine, lasiocarpine and lasiocarpine N-oxide) is responsible for anti-inflammatory, wound healing, antiseptic, antimicrobial, febrifuge, stimulation of gall bladder functions and menstruation stimulating properties.
-The most important local application of plant is for skin lesions, wounds, abscesses, gastric and varicose ulcerations, rashes and warts.
+The most important local application of the plant is for the skin lesions, wounds, abscesses, gastric and varicose ulcerations, rashes and warts.

 The infusion of the flowers taken in small doses regulates menstruation, where large doses are abortive.

 Leaves decoction is used as a vermifuge.
-Leaves juice is antiseptic, anti-inflammatory and applied topically wounds, sores, boils, gum-boils and pimples on the face, warts, tumours, yaws, skin allergy, scabies, eczema etc. It is also used locally in inflammation of eyes.
+Leaves juice is antiseptic, anti-inflammatory and applied topically wounds, sores, boils, gum-boils and pimples on the face, warts, tumors, yaws, skin allergy, scabies, eczema etc. It is also used locally in inflammation of eyes.
 To prepare eyewash, 3 leaves are boiled in 1 cup water for 10 min and strained.

 The leaves poultice is applied on rheumatic pain, insect stings and wounds.
 For scorpian sting and snakebites the paste of leaf is applied topically.

 This plant has diuretic properties.
 Diuretics are also known as water pills as they increase the urinary output and electrolyte excretion.
-They are useful in various diseases such as high blood pressure, fluid retention, oedema, acute and chronic renal failure, sciatica, kidney stones, lymphatic swelling, glaucoma, liver disorders and many more diseases.
+They are useful in various diseases such as high blood pressure, fluid retention, oedema, acute and chronic renal failure, sciatica, kidney stones, lymphatic swelling, glaucoma, the liver disorders and many more diseases.
 The infusion of leaves have strong diuretic action.